 Within the umbrella of conditions that are referred to as cancers, there has been considerable growth in patient numbers.
 According to Cancer Australia, 2015 will see an additional 126,800 new cancer diagnoses, with prostate cancer alone accounting for almost 25 per cent of new cases.
 Other common cancers include bowel (13.5 per cent), breast (12.4 per cent) and melanoma (10.2 per cent).

 Further figures from the Cancer Council Australia suggest this problem is only going to grow further in the future, with the current number of new diagnoses expected to reach 150,000 in 2020.

 While these figures point to a number of issues facing oncologists, the growing range of treatment plans are improving patient outcomes.
 The Cancer Research foundation found that the survival rates for cancer have increased by more than 20 per cent in the last 30 years, underscoring the improvements in patient outcomes.

 This improvement and diversification of cancer treatments is certainly useful, but it also places greater pressure on oncologists to create and communicate patient treatment plans that can achieve these outcomes.
-That is where Dragon Medical version 3 can assist.
+That is where Dragon Medical can assist.

 How can Dragon Medical assist oncologists?

 Oncologists facing a high patient load will need to be sure they are employing technology that can assist with the management of these essential services.
 Voice recognition software is one example, offering oncologists and similar medical professionals the opportunity to transcribe patient notes and similar documents as fast as they can speak.